cylc/cylc-doc/src/user-guide/running-workflows/scheduler-start-up.rst

 The Workflow Contact File
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-At start-up, the :term:`scheduler` writes a :term:`contact file` ``$HOME/cylc-run/WORKFLOW/.service/contact`` that records workflow host, user, port number, process ID, Cylc version, and other information.
+The :term:`scheduler` writes a :term:`contact file` at ``$HOME/cylc-run/WORKFLOW/.service/contact`` that records workflow host, user, port number, process ID, Cylc version, and other information.
 Client commands read this file to find the :term:`scheduler`.

-The contact file gets removed automatically at shutdown, if the scheduler shuts down cleanly.
+The contact file gets removed automatically at shutdown (assuming the scheduler shuts down cleanly).

 Authentication Files